Surprising words Shakespeare invented that we all use today

 The word “belongings” in itself was another great invention of this genius.
 I am not sure what we would call the things we have if this word were not added to his list.

-At some point, I would like to hire any professional typing services and see if they can come up with anything as brilliant as this.
+At some point, I would like to see if anyone else can come up with anything as brilliant as this.
 His book, Measure for Measure, was one of the best pieces of literature ever written.

 In King John, Shakespeare refers to a slave who is cold-blooded, and this is the first time this word appeared in the English language.